 Our school was founded in the koryū kenjutsu tradition.
 Formed from the study of Edo period Shintō Munen-ryū Kenjutsu system 神道無念流 (Shindo Munen-ryu).
 Shinkan-ryū is a descendant school of Shintō Munen Ryū Kanto-ha.
 The philosophical and more profound teachings of swordsmanship in Shinkan-ryū Kenpō is conveyed and taught.
 The school is centered on authentic and correct swordsmanship of Japan, and the spiritual development and character refinement of the swordsman.
 Just as the classical arts are meant to be, but are either superficially so or sadly, simply not at all emphasized.

 Ranks & Levels

 Shinkan-ryū Kenpō does not abide by the modern kyu and dan ranking system present in many modern martial arts.
 For example the traditional levels of teaching, shoden, chuden, joden and okuden are present in the system.
 The traditional ranks of Kirigami, Shoden, Sho-mokuroku are the first few ranks.
 The ranking is done through traditional scrolls (makimono) and certificates (menjo).
-There are no monthly testing or testing fees to drain the students of their money.
 Promotion through the ranks is based on skill and knowledge.